ArduPilot/ardupilot_wiki/common/source/docs/common-imu-fft.rst

 [copywiki destination="copter,plane"]

 ========================================
-In-Flight FFT Based Harmonic Notch Setup
+In-Flight FFT-Based Harmonic Notch Setup
 ========================================

 .. note:: This feature is included in autopilots with 2MB of memory.
 Check your autopilot's :ref:`binary-features` to determine if your autopilot has this feature (GyroFFT).
-Also, only 1 FFT based Notch can be setup.
+Also, only 1 FFT-based Notch can be set up.

 .. _common-imu-fft-pre-flight-setup: